Bonaire’s restaurants provide a rich mixture of food choices.

 Reservations & Closed Days

-It’s recommended that if you want to dine at a particular restaurant on a given day, especially for dinner, that you make reservations.
-During normal periods, it may suffice to place your reservation the same day as your intended meal, but for waterside dining, it may be a good idea to call a day, or even more, in advance.
+It’s recommended that if you want to dine at a particular restaurant on a given day, especially for dinner, you make reservations.
+During normal periods, it may suffice to place your reservation on the same day as your intended meal.
+However, for waterside dining, it may be a good idea to call a day, or even more, in advance.
 The front desk at the hotel where you’re staying can help you with this.
 Making reservations is also a good way to make sure that the restaurant you desire to dine at will be open.
-Most Bonairean restaurants (except those at hotels), tend to be closed one night a week.
+Most Bonairean restaurants (except those at hotels) tend to be closed one night a week.

 On Bonaire, our philosophy is that people enjoying a meal out shouldn’t feel rushed.
 Waiters and waitresses in our restaurants will check on you to make sure you’re doing fine but are not pushy about it.
-If you need something, just a simple wave will do the trick.
-Also, since all meals are prepared fresh from scratch they may also take a little longer to cook and bring out to your table, but once you sample your meal, you’ll know the wait was worth it.
-Finally, when you’re done with your meal and ready to move on, you may need to let your waitperson know – Bonairean dining means letting diners determine when they are ready to leave, and that means not forcing a cheque on guests who aren’t yet ready to leave.
+Also, since all meals are prepared fresh from scratch, they may also take a little longer to cook and bring out to your table.
+But once you sample your meal, you’ll know the wait was worth it.
+Finally, when you’re done with your meal and ready to move on, you may need to let your waitperson know.
+Bonairean dining means letting diners determine when they are ready to leave.
+That means not forcing a check on guests who aren’t yet ready to leave.

 Tipping & Service Charges

 Some restaurants may add a standard 10% or 15% service charge to your bill.
 If you feel the waitstaff performed an outstanding job, feel free to add a little more.
-Keep in mind, however, that if no service charge was automatically added, and you felt you had good service, that a tip is appreciated.
+Keep in mind, however, that if no service charge was automatically added, and you felt you had good service, a tip is appreciated.
 Total tipping on Bonaire is similar to that in North America, namely 15-20% of the bill.
-Of course, if you were not happy with your dining experience, please let the manager know immediately.

-For payment, all restaurants accept U.S. Dollars.
-Many also accept major credit cards but be sure to check ahead of time in case this is a concern.
-Please also note that there are ATM machines within an easy walking distance of most restaurants in the center of town.
+U.S. Dollars are the currency on Bonaire.
+Additionally, many accept major credit cards but be sure to check ahead of time if this is a concern.
+Please also note that there are ATMs within walking distance of most restaurants in the center of town.

 One of the special treats available to visitors to Bonaire is the chance to sample local food.
 You may see a sign, Aki ta Bende Kuminda Krioyo, or “local food sold here.”
-Rest assured you will be well fed from a selection of sopi (soups), stoba (stews) or food that is hasa (fried), and you will not go hungry.
+Rest assured you will be well fed from a selection of sopi (soups), stoba (stews), or food that is hasa (fried), and you will not go hungry.
 The portions are huge, very tasty, and economical.
-The local food is served pa bai kun’e (to go) from the Snacks or in a number of places, at sit down establishments.
+The local food is served pa bai kun’e (to go) from the Snacks or in several places, at sit-down establishments.
 Following are a few dishes with explanations.